 Father’s Name on Birth Certificate in Arizona

-Father’s Name on Birth Certificate: What you need to know.
+Father’s Name on Birth Certificate in Arizona: What you need to know.

 When the need arises to establish paternity for your child who is under 18 years of age, you can do so fairly quickly as long as both parents are in agreement regarding the identity of the biological father.